 - Stay grounded!
 If you’re religious, say a prayer.
 Or find a way to get in touch with your higher power to feel rooted in self-love.

 Because I was feeling healthy, I was better able to provide for my family.
-I was also able to recognize that so much of the trip was out of my control.
+I also recognized that so much of the trip was out of my control.
 I would do what I could, but I wouldn’t sweat the small stuff.

-This time, when Addy ran over to the dog pee station in the airport and put her hands on the red fire hydrant, I laughed.
+This time, I laughed when Addy ran over to the dog pee station in the airport and put her hands on the red fire hydrant.
 Then, of course, I disinfected her hands.

 Practical Tips for a Plane Ride With Kids